robbintt/outlines/docs/praxes/backup_mgmt_with_s3_glacier.md

 Typically archive updates are additive, so we don't want to affect what's already in the archive.
 It saves time and prevents errors to avoid enumerating what was changed, so `aws s3 sync` is preferred.
 This

-- `cd my-bucket; aws s3 sync s3://my-bucket . --size-only`
+- `cd my-bucket; aws s3 sync . s3://my-bucket --size-only`
-  -s-s optional, it excludes date which helps avoid accidental updates if your local has a date change without contents changing.
+  - `--size-only` is optional, it excludes date comparison.
+This helps avoid accidental updates if your local files have a date change without content change

 ### Deleting from a bucket with sync